 The young Milewski attended Medical School at Trinity College at the University of Dublin from 1950 to 1956.
 He received his training in ophthalmology at the Gill Memorial Hospital in Virginia, and then completed his fellowship in surgery and diseases of the retina and vitreous at the Massachusetts Eye-Ear Infirmary at Harvard Medical School in Boston.
-Dr. Milewski was an Assistant Clinical Professor of Ophthalmology at the University of Connecticut.
+Dr. Milewski was a Clinical Professor of Ophthalmology at the University of Connecticut.
 He practiced in the Hartford area, specializing in surgery and disorders of the retina and vitreous.
 He lectured in the United States and trained Polish physicians in his specialization.

 Dr. Milewski was a prominent member of the Polish community.
 He served as a president of the Connecticut District of the Polish American Congress and was a member of the Polish Institute of Arts and Sciences in America, the Kosciuszko Foundation, and the Jozef Pilsudski Institute of America.
 He was a long-time friend and supporter of the Polish Studies Program at Central Connecticut State University (CCSU).